bep/wasijavymultitestrepo/README.md

 There are 2 branches here with a identical benchmark:

-main: Multiple instances in one runtime with quickJS embedded (big wasm file).
+* `main`: Multiple instances in one runtime with quickJS embedded (big wasm file).
-multi: One instance per runtime with quickJS dyncamically imported (small wasm file.)
+* `multi`: One instance per runtime with quickJS dyncamically imported (small wasm file.)

 I'm running benchmarks with `gobench` (`go install https://github.com/bep/gobench@latest`), and running: